 Phyllanthus emblica is a tree indigenous to tropical regions of Southeast Asia.
 The tree produces a fruit commonly known as Indian Gooseberry or Amla.
 The Phyllanthus emblica fruit (also known as Emblica officinalis) or extract from these fruits has been used in traditional medicine for generations to treat symptoms ranging from constipation to the treatment of tumors .

 Most commonly, the gooseberry was employed as a gentle laxative.
-However, the potential of Phyllanthus emblica extract to be utilized as an anticancer agent has been scrutinized using modern medical techniques over the past two decades.
-To date, there is substantial evidence that these extracts contain small molecules with both cancer-preventative and antitumor activity.
+However, the potential of Phyllanthus emblica extract to be utilised as an anti-tumor agent has been scrutinized using modern medical techniques over the past two decades.
+To date, there is substantial evidence that these extracts contain small molecules with both tumor-preventative and antitumor activity.

 Traditionally, this ingredient was thought to have cooling, astringent and drying properties, and was used to stimulate hair growth by nourishing the hair and scalp and even preventing prematurely graying hair.
 The high tannin content of Phyllanthus Emblica was also used as a dye in inks, shampoos and hair oils.